xsuchy/ada-zangemann-cz/docbook/README.md

     - The Epub is also generated using Pandoc and modified to insert the cover.
   - [Paged.js](https://pagedjs.org/) framework, used by [Julie Blanc](https://julie-blanc.fr/).
   - [PrePostPrint](https://prepostprint.org/) with various tools.
+- It should be avoided to use different images for the headers with fonts or images.
+An edge case is the subtitle on the cover and title page.
+There are multiple ways of dealing with this:
+    - Use separate images for the title (Ada & Zangemann) and subtitle (A tale of …)
+    - Use some overlay frame in Scribus to mask out the image title, that is rendered using the same conditions as the text.
+Can be a colored rectangle or a blank variant on the same spot.
+    - Generate custom images with fonts in a preprocessing step.

 ### Request for feedback